-5. Other Assigned Duties

-%

-I will need the following development: NAME resources for professional ASSIGNMENT for Calendar Year

-Final Assignment to be complete ed by supervisor.

-Activity and percentage General assignment and specific goals
+ther Assigned Duties % will need the following development: NAME resources for professional ASSIGNMENT for Calendar Year Assignment to be complete Activity and percentage d by supervisor.
+General assignment and specific goals Assignment to be complete Activity and percentage 1.
 Instructional activities

 %

-%

 5. Other Assigned Duties%

-I will provide the following resource es for professional deve lopment:
+I will provide the following resource: s for professional develo pment:

-Department Chair or Associate Dea an Date
+Department Chair or Associate Dea n Date

-I hereby accept these expectations as outlined.
+I hereby accept these expectations a s outlined.

 Faculty Date